connelhooley/connelhooley.github.io/src/blog/react-styling/index.md

 This results in the following style tag being created in the document's head:

-![A screenshot showing the hover value set to a darker value in the generated style block'][polished-html]
+![A screenshot showing the hover value set to a darker value in the generated style block][polished-html]

 You can also see the `styled-components` library's auto-prefixing in action here.
 Notice how it has only applied `webkit-` prefixes because I was using Chrome.